-Google now allows people who have Google+ business pages to connect their page to their local business listing on Google Maps.
+Google now allows people who have Google My Business business pages to connect their page to their local business listing on Google Maps.

-Many businesses have a few Google+ pages listed in their Google+ manager page, but this will help combine at least two of them.
+Many businesses have a few Google+ pages listed on their Google+ manager page, but this will help combine at least two of them.

 Follow the steps below to connect your Google pages: